This simple DIY recipe creates smooth, moisturising lip balms that are perfect for gifting or selling.

 Mango butter is known for its creamy texture and conditioning properties, while beeswax provides structure and helps lock in moisture.
 Sweet almond oil adds lightweight hydration, leaving lips feeling soft and supple.

-Once you’ve mastered this recipe, you can customise it endlessly — try bubble gum, coconut, strawberry, or even blend different flavour oils to create your own signature range.
+Once you’ve mastered this recipe, you can customise it endlessly — try bubble gum, coconut, cherry, or even blend different flavour oils to create your own signature range.

-For an even quicker option, we also offer a ready-made Lip Balm Base made from Butyrospermum Parkii Butter, Helianthus Annuus Seed Oil, and Cera Alba — simply melt, add flavour oil, and pour.
+For an even quicker option, we also offer a ready-made Lip Balm Base — simply melt, add flavour oil, and pour.

 Always ensure flavour oils are lip-safe and suitable for cosmetic use.